Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 4. O-O d5
 5. d3

-Note the early castling: you can't castle any faster than that.
+Note the early castling: you can't castle any faster than that (though there are other ways to castle as fast as that).

 #### Hungarian opening reclassified as Amar opening

 1. g3 e5
 2. Nh3 d5

+###### Indian game, Tartakower attack, Ueberlinger gambit

+1. g3 e5
+2. d4 Nf6

+A transposition of a queen's pawn opening.

 #### Dutch defense